TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Hmenu/Index.rst

               # Configuration of that TMENU here...
             }

-         This creates a menu with up to three levels: The first level being a GMENU, the second and third level being TMENUs.
+         This creates a menu with up to three levels: Each TMENU level can hold a different menu configuration.

          TYPO3 offers :ref:`a variety of menu objects <menu-objects>`.